abeltran09/aaa-health-backend/README.md

 # AAA Health Backend
-This repository contains the backend setup for the AAA Health application, built with PostgreSQL and pgAdmin for database management.
+This repository contains the backend setup for the AAA Health application, built with Fastapi, PostgreSQL and pgAdmin for database management.
 Follow the steps below to get started.

 ## Setup Instructions
 ### 1. Create a .env File